philhignight/coding-agent/README-WINDOWS.md

 ### Java Issues
 - **"javac not found"**: Install JDK (not just JRE), add to PATH
-- **"Cannot find symbol BufferedImage"**: Already fixed in the code
+- **"Cannot find symbol BufferedImage"**: Make sure you have full JDK installed
-- **System tray not appearing**: Normal on Windows, agent still works
+- **System tray not appearing**: Use ClipboardAgentHeadless.java for headless environments

 ### Node.js Issues
 - **"node not found"**: Add Node.js to PATH after installation